MAAP-Project/gedi-subsetter/CONTRIBUTING.md

 environment.

-Using the conda lock file in both development and DPS environments is an intentional consistency for dependency installation designed to eliminate possible differences in dependencies that might otherwise allow development and testing to succeed, but later result in a failure in DPS, either during algorithm registration, or worse, during algorithm execution.
+Using the conda lock file in both development and DPS environments is an intentional consistency for dependency installation designed to greatly reduce, if not eliminate, possible differences in dependencies that might otherwise allow development and testing to succeed, but later result in a failure in DPS, either during algorithm registration, or worse, during algorithm execution.

 ## Creating an Algorithm Release

 1. Create a new branch based on an appropriate existing branch (typically based on `main`).
 1. Add your desired code and/or configuration changes.
 1. Add appropriate entries to the [Changelog](./CHANGELOG.md), according to the [Keep a Changelog] convention.
-In particular:
-   - Add a new, second-level section of the following form:

-      ```plain
-      ## [VERSION] - YYYY-MM-DD
-      ```

-      where:
-      - `VERSION` is the value of `version` specified in `algorithm_config.yaml`
-      - `YYYY-MM-DD` is the date that you expect to create the release (see the following steps), which may or may not be the current date, depending upon when you expect your PR (next step) to be approved and merged.
-   - Add appropriate third-level sections under the new version section (for additions, changes, and fixes).
-Again, see [Keep a Changelog].
+See existing sections in the Changelog for guidance on structure and format.
+In general, you should add entries under the `Unreleased` section at the top.
+A release manager will relable the `Unreleased` section to the appropriate release number upon the next release.
 1. Submit a PR to the GitHub repository.
 1. _Only when_ the PR is on a branch to be merged into the `main` branch _and_ it has been approved and merged, create a new release in GitHub as follows: